turbot/steampipe-mod-oci-insights/dashboards/kms/docs/kms_key_report_age.md

 This report answers the following questions:

-- How old are my kms keys?
+- How old are my keys?
 - What state are they in?